Adel09/Adel09/README.md

 <br>

 - 🔭 I’m currently working on something🤷
-- 🌱 I’m currently learning Web3
+- 🌱 I’m currently learning Swift
 - 🤔 I’m looking for help with frontend web development
 - 💬 Ask me about Android and Django
 - 📫 How to reach me: adelnehikhare@gmail.com and <a href="https://twitter.com/adelnehikhare">Twitter: @adelnehikhare</a>